AlCurry/PicDMC-3.0/Readme.md

 ### In the app store for iphone and ipad, as of December 26, 2017
 #### final project for ios app development class at Noble Desktop, Soho, NYC - September - December 2017

+Screenshot .png files in this directory and in the app store.

 PicDMC is short for picture distance, map, (weather & time) conditions.
 The app uses the IOS UIImagePickerController to allow the selection of a photo.
 Based on the photo’s meta data, specifically gps latitude and longitude, it determines the user’s current distance from where